pranabdwibedi/Bookies-Library-Management-System/README.md

 # Library Management System

 A full-stack MERN project that manages books in a library, providing two types of users: Admin and Customer.
-Admins can add, update, and remove books, while customers can view the available books.
+Admins can add, update, and remove books, while customers can view the available books and borrow them.

 ## Features